davestewart/nuxt-content-assets/README.md

 <video src="media/video.mp4" />
 ```

-Relative paths can be defined in frontmatter, as long as they are the only value:
+Relative paths can be defined in frontmatter – as long as they are the only value:

 ```mdx
 ---